 c.
 Taxes.
 Unless otherwise stated in this Agreement, or the Service Order, no Fees on the Service Order include any taxes.
 Customer is responsible for any applicable taxes, which will be determined based on the laws and regulations of the taxing authority(ies) governing the Ship To Address provided by the Customer on a Service Order, unless Customer provides Siteimprove with a timely and valid tax exemption certificate.

 d.
 Payment Portals.
-If Customer mandates Siteimprove use a vendor payment portal or any other portal that charges Siteimprove a subscription fee or a percentage of any uploaded invoice as a required cost of doing business, Customer shall bear that cost.
-Any fees that have been invoiced to Siteimprove in relation to this will be invoiced to the customer by Siteimprove.
+If Customer mandates Siteimprove to use a vendor payment portal or any other portal that charges Siteimprove a fee or a percentage of any uploaded invoice as a required cost of doing business, Customer shall bear that cost.
+Any fees that have been invoiced to Siteimprove in relation to this will be invoiced to the Customer by Siteimprove.

-c.
+b.
 Ownership and Return of Confidential Information.
 All Confidential Information of Disclosing Party will remain the property of Disclosing Party.
 Upon written request of Disclosing Party, Recipient shall destroy or return to Disclosing Party all Confidential Information.
 However, Receiving Party will not be required to erase any Confidential Information of the Disclosing Party stored electronically as part of an archival back-up system maintained in the ordinary course of business.
-In the event of disclosure of confidential information to a third party in default of the provisions of this section 5, the defaulting party will use reasonable efforts to assist the Disclosing Party in recovering and preventing such third party from using, selling, disclosing or otherwise disposing of such confidential information.
-The obligations in this section 5 shall survive the termination of this Agreement and any Service Order concluded.
+In the event of disclosure of confidential information to a third party in default of the provisions of this Section 6, the defaulting party will use reasonable efforts to assist the Disclosing Party in recovering and preventing such third party from using, selling, disclosing or otherwise disposing of such confidential information.
+The obligations in this Section 6 shall survive the termination of this Agreement and any Service Order concluded.

 d.
 Feedback.
 Siteimprove shall have a fully paid-up, royalty-free, worldwide, transferable, sub-licensable, assignable, irrevocable and perpetual license to implement, use, modify, commercially exploit, incorporate into the Services or otherwise use any suggestions, enhancement requests, recommendations or other feedback received from Customer.
 Siteimprove also reserves the right to seek intellectual property protection for any features, functionality or components that may be based on or that were initiated due to such feedback.

 a.
 For Siteimprove.
-Siteimprove represents and warrants that: (i) it has the full power and authority to enter into and perform its obligations under these Terms; and (ii) the Included Services will perform substantially as described in this Agreement for the Initial Subscription Term and any Renewal Term, provided that it is used in accordance with this Agreement, including on the specified domains.
+Siteimprove represents and warrants that: (i) it has the full power and authority to enter into and perform its obligations under these terms; (ii) the Software Services will perform materially as described in the Documentation for the Subscription Term and any Renewal Term, provided that the Software Services are used in accordance with this Agreement, including on the specified domains; and (iii) the Software Services will be made available in accordance with the service levels outlined in the Success Plan.
 These representations and warranties are only for the benefit of Customer.

 b.
 For Customer.
 Customer represents and warrants that: (i) it has the full power and authority to enter into and perform its obligations under this Agreement; and (ii) it has full and legal right or authorization to display, disclose, transfer, assign or convey the information set forth and accessible on the websites on which the Services will be administered.